maharanasarkar/whatsapp-connector-rasa/README.md

 This repository contains a custom channel connector for Rasa Open Source that enables you to connect your Rasa chatbot to WhatsApp, one of the most popular messaging platforms worldwide.
 With this custom connector, you can interact with your Rasa chatbot through WhatsApp, providing a seamless conversational experience to your users.

 ## Features
-- WhatsApp Integration: Connect your Rasa chatbot to WhatsApp and leverage its vast user base.
+- **WhatsApp Integration**: Connect your Rasa chatbot to WhatsApp and leverage its vast user base.
-- Two-way Messaging: Send and receive messages between your Rasa bot and WhatsApp users.
+- **Two-way Messaging**: Send and receive messages between your Rasa bot and WhatsApp users.
-- Interactive Conversations: Engage users in interactive conversations via WhatsApp.
+- **Interactive Conversations**: Engage users in interactive conversations via WhatsApp.
-- Message Attachments: Share images, files, and other attachments with your chatbot.
+- **Message Attachments**: Share images, files, and other attachments with your chatbot.
-- Configurable: Easily configure the connector to work with your WhatsApp account.
+- **Configurable**: Easily configure the connector to work with your WhatsApp account.

 ## Prerequisites
 Before you get started, make sure you have the following prerequisites in place: